Gilgeous-Alexander, Thunder overtake Mavs for 117-111 OT win

 Isaiah Joe, who didn’t play until the fourth quarter, scored eight of his 15 points in overtime, including a 3-pointer that broke a 101-all tie and started a 7-0 run in the extra period.

-Gilgeous-Alexander, who had a season-high nine assists, scored six of the first nine Oklahoma City points in overtime.
+Gilgeous-Alexander, who had a season-high nine assists, scored six of the first nine Oklahoma City points in overtime in a third consecutive victory for the Thunder following an 0-3 start.

+”Good poise, obviously,” Thunder coach Mark Daigneault said. ”It’s hard to win that game.
+A lot has to go your way.
+A lot went our way that we couldn’t control, but I felt we controlled what we could, and that’s what put us in a position to keep closing that gap.”

 Dallas still led by five with a minute remaining in regulation when Gilgeous-Alexander hit a jumper for a 99-96 deficit.